faridkotia/Random-protein-sequence-generator/README.md

 - fortran installed
 - A Linux operating system

-2. **Compile the Program:** Nvigate to the main directory and run the following commands:
+2. **Compile the Program:** Navigate to the main directory and run the following commands:
 - chmod +x comp.sh
 - ./comp.sh